Date / time

 – Inspiring Women Conference attendee 2019

-Join us for this year’s virtual Inspiring Women’s Fundraising Conference, taking place on the evenings of 14, 15 and 16 June 2021.
-Every penny from ticket sales will directly support the work of JUSTICE.
+JUSTICE’s second Inspiring Women’s Fundraising Conference took place on the 14, 15 and 16 June 2021.
+Every penny from ticket sales supportedthe work of JUSTICE.

-Over three evenings, nine successful women working in different areas of practice will share their stories of careers in the law, before taking questions from our audience.
+Over three evenings, nine successful women working in different areas of practice shared their stories of careers in the law, before taking questions from our audience.
 We have invited these speakers for their success, but also for their passionate and wholehearted approach to life.

-This is an event for any woman who is, or aspires to, practice law, anyone who manages female lawyers, and anyone who wants to be a better ally for women in the workplace whilst supporting the work of JUSTICE.
+This was an event for any woman who is, or aspires to, practice law, anyone who manages female lawyers, and anyone who wants to be a better ally for women in the workplace whilst supporting the work of JUSTICE.
 Unfortunately women continue to face particular bias and obstacles when advancing their careers in the law.
-This event will explore challenges, celebrate success, and demonstrate the immense value of women as leaders in the profession.
+Each evening explored challenges, celebrated success, and demonstrated the immense value of women as leaders in the profession.

-Topics discussed will include making difficult career moves, overcoming imposter syndrome, balancing work and children (triplets no less!), working and living abroad, managing mental health, negotiating a promotion and much more.
+Topics discussed included making difficult career moves, overcoming imposter syndrome, balancing work and children (triplets no less!), working and living abroad, managing mental health, negotiating a promotion and much more.

-If you have any questions about the conference, please email email@example.com.
+If you want to purchase recordings of the event, please email email@example.com.